swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-13-deploy-and-access-the-model-on-kubernetes-with-bentoml.md

-# Chapter 13: Deploy and access the model on Kubernetes with MLEM
+# Chapter 13: Deploy and access the model on Kubernetes with BentoML

 ## Introduction

 Serving the model locally is great for testing purposes, but it is not sufficient for production.
-In this chapter, you will learn how to deploy the model on Kubernetes with [MLEM](../tools.md) and access it from a Kubernetes pod.
+In this chapter, you will learn how to deploy the model on Kubernetes with [BentoML](../tools.md) and access it from a Kubernetes pod.

 This will allow the model to be used by other applications and services on a